afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ### Capabilities

 This module holds static data about device capabilities.
 For example, it tells if the device has clutch paddles or not.
 Such data is set from other modules at startup.
 This module is trivial, so it is not shown in the previous diagram.
 It may be called from any other module.

 ### Notifications

 This module provides a generic way to notify events to the user, if a user interface is available.
-It does not depend on a particular hardware, so, anything could be implemented in the future: a single LED, sounds, an OLED, etc. By default, it does nothing.
-To provide a particular user-interface implementation, derive a new class from `AbstractNotificationInterface` then, provide an instance to `notify::begin()`.
+It does not depend on a particular hardware, so, anything could be implemented in the future: a single LED, sounds, an OLED, etc.
+By default, it does nothing.
+To provide a particular user-interface implementation, derive a new class from `AbstractNotificationInterface`, then provide an instance to `notify::begin()`.

 All notifications are queued, serialized and executed in a very low priority separate thread.
 The calling thread does not wait for them.
 For those reasons, some notifications may be missed.

 If there were two or more user interfaces (for example, display and sounds), they may be chained together not to mix their code.
 See `AbstractNotificationInterface::nextInChain`.

 `AbstractNotificationInterface` may work in two, non-exclusive, modes: